traefik/traefik/docs/content/https/acme.md

 You can configure Traefik to use an ACME provider (like Let's Encrypt) for automatic certificate generation.

 !!! warning "Let's Encrypt and Rate Limiting"
     Note that Let's Encrypt API has [rate limiting](https://letsencrypt.org/docs/rate-limits).
-These last up to __one week__, and can not be overrided.
+These last up to __one week__, and can not be overridden.

+    When running Traefik in a container this file should be persisted across restarts.
+    If Traefik requests new certificates each time it starts up, a crash-looping container can quickly reach Let's Encrypt's ratelimits.
+    To configure where certificates are stored, please take a look at the [storage](#storage) configuration.

     Use Let's Encrypt staging server with the [`caServer`](#caserver) configuration option when experimenting to avoid hitting this limit too fast.